Summer is here, and there’s no better time to get the kids outside and involved in gardening. Every...

 The City of Fulshear is located in Northwest Fort Bend County at the crossroads of FM 359 and FM 1093.
 The city limits stretch across approximately 11.7 square miles of beautiful landscape including rolling terrain dotted with century old hardwoods, grassy prairie land and serene high banks along the Brazos River.

-Downtown Fulshear is known for a vibrant local arts scene and the best of boutique shopping.
+Downtown Fulshear is known for its' unique small town charm.
 Stop by Main Street to experience fine dining, including the best barbeque for miles around.
 Outdoor enthusiasts in the area participate in a variety of activities such as cycling, hiking, bird watching, fishing and even horseback riding and polo matches.
 The Weston Lakes Country Club, an 18-hole Regulation length golf course is a nearby attraction.

 The community was established back in 1824 by Churchill Fulshear, one of Stephen F. Austin’s Old Three Hundred settlers.
 Originally centered around cotton and flour, the area experienced a boom in 1888 when Churchill Fulshear, Jr. granted right-of-way to the San Antonio and Aransas Pass Railway.